the message center

 Call handling can be time-based, meaning your setup can change between office hours, after-hours, and on-call periods.

-After-hours and on-call coverage is managed based on your defined schedule and instructions.
+After-hours and on-call coverage is managed based on your schedule and instructions.

 You determine who is on call, when coverage begins and ends, and how calls are handled during those times.
 Call handling can change based on the time of day, allowing for different workflows during office hours, after-hours, and on-call periods.